Ramkumar175/annotell-python/annotell-input-api/README.md

 ### Added
 - Added an example for download_annotations
 - Added check so that `input_list_id` and `project` is not used simultaneously when creating inputs
-- Added support for providing metadata in the form of a flat KV-pair both on an input-level for all input types, as well as on a frame-level for all sequential input types.
 ### Changed
 - Made client and file_client internal
 - Fixed bug where client sometimes didn't raise exception when http calls return error codes